thirstler/slor/README.md

 --versioning

-    Creates versioned buckets at the start of workloads (or fails to start if bucket already exists and is not version-enabled).
-It will also cause read, reread, delete and head requests to be versioned during discrete and mixed workloads.
-The "prepare" stage does not record version IDs at this time so pure "read" and "delete" workloads will not request object version IDs on operation.
-However, mixed workloads keep track of written version IDs so re-read, head and delete requests will target specific version IDs.
+    Creates versioned buckets at the start of workloads (or fails to start if bucket already exists), and stores version IDs for prepared data.
+It will cause read, reread, delete and head operations to be directed at object versions.

 --driver-list